spoorthii/House-Price-Prediction/README.md

 We are working on a project to predict the sales prices of houses.
 For each Id in the test set, we should be able to predict the value of the SalePrice variable.
-We have retrieved data from Kaggle and did EDA, used various regression techniques, applied ensemble Model and also applied Neural Network for tensor flow to get the best results.
+We have retrieved data from BeeViva and did EDA, used various regression techniques, applied ensemble Model and also applied Neural Network for tensor flow to get the best results.